sogeuni/sogeuni.github.io/content/abs/bibliography.md

 - Anatole Olczak, *Bourne Shell Quick Reference Guide*, ASP, Inc., 1991, 093573922X.
     - A very handy pocket reference, despite lacking coverage of Bash-specific features.
 - Jerry Peek, Tim O'Reilly, and Mike Loukides, *Unix Power Tools*, 3rd edition, O'Reilly and Associates, Random House, 2002, 0-596-00330-7.
     - Contains a couple of sections of very informative in-depth articles on shell programming, but falls short of being a self-teaching manual.
-It reproduces much of the [[./advanced-topics/regexp#^REGEXREF|Regular Expressions]] tutorial from the Dougherty and Robbins book, above.
+It reproduces much of the [[regexp#^REGEXREF|Regular Expressions]] tutorial from the Dougherty and Robbins book, above.
 The comprehensive coverage of UNIX commands makes this book worthy of a place on your bookshelf.
 - Clifford Pickover, *Computers, Pattern, Chaos, and Beauty*, St. Martin's Press, 1990, 0-312-04123-3.
     - A treasure trove of ideas and recipes for computer-based exploration of mathematical oddities.
 - George Polya, *How To Solve It*, Princeton University Press, 1973, 0-691-02356-5.